 Girl, where is your sense of survival?

-What relationship could possibly be worth the horrific conflict, mental mutilation, bruises, and busted lips from the hands of a punishing, irate boyfriend or husband?
+What relationship could possibly be worth the horrific conflict, mental mutilation, bruises, and busted lips at the hands of a punishing, irate boyfriend or husband?

 Why does a woman stay with a man who mistreats her so badly?

 There are compelling reasons why women stay in an abusive relationship with an abusive partner:

 - The abuse may occur over a short period of time, and she is able to shrug it off.